varmax2511/NYTSentimentAnalysis/readme.txt

 ﻿Environment:
 --------------
-•	In this lab we are using Jupyter Notebook.
-We have used python for as voding languagc  .
-We are using Spark platform in our assignments, so we have installed Pyspark.
+• In this project we are using Jupyter Notebook.
+We have used python as coding language  .
+We are using Spark platform in our assignment, so we have installed Pyspark.

 Training data and Test data: